jlatt/frp.js/README.md

 [Elm][elm] is really cool, but it's [Haskell][haskell] that compiles to JavaScript.
 Transpiling gives me the willies.
-Until native debugging for the languages is available in most browsers, you'll still need to understand the JavaScript environemnt in order to find issues.
+Until native debugging for the languages is available in most browsers, you'll still need to understand the JavaScript environment in order to find issues.

 Why not Flapjax?
 ----------------